1993 Spanish general election: Background

-The 175-seat victory of the Spanish Socialist Workers' Party (PSOE) in the 1989 general election, exactly half of Congress, allowed it to govern with a de facto absolute majority or with minor support from other parties, depending on Herri Batasuna's policy of abstentionism.
-Due to election irregularities reported in a number of constituencies, only 332 deputies were sworn in by Felipe González's investiture as prime minister, prompting him to submit a motion of confidence on his government in April 1990, which he won.
+The 175-seat victory of the Spanish Socialist Workers' Party (PSOE) in the 1989 general election (exactly half of Congress), together with Herri Batasuna's policy of abstentionism, allowed Felipe González to form a de facto majority government in Spain.
+Reports of election irregularities over the electoral roll in a number of constituencies saw a re-run in Melilla and only 332 lawmakers being sworn-in by the time of González's investiture as prime minister of Spain, prompting him to submit (and win) a confidence motion in April 1990.